Cyber Risk Assessment for Capital Management: Cyber Capital Management

 For the former one, fix any admissible cybersecurity investment $\mathbf{M}\in\mathcal {M}$.
 For any two admissible $\mathbf{I}_p,\mathbf{I}_q\in\mathscr{F}$ such that $M + \pi(\mathbf{M}, \mathbf{I}_p)\leq \beta$ and $M + \pi(\mathbf{M}, \mathbf{I}_q)\leq \beta$, the insurance coverage $\mathbf{I}_p$ is better off than the other insurance coverage $\mathbf{I}_q$ if

-The inequality entails that, if the reduction of the residual costs of reserve is more than the additional cost of insurance premiums, the exploring insurance coverage $\mathbf{I}_p$ is worth more than the existing insurance coverage $\mathbf{I}_q$.
+The inequality entails that, if the reduction of the residual {financial implication} of reserve is more than the additional {financial implication} of insurance premiums, the exploring insurance coverage $\mathbf{I}_p$ is worth more than the existing insurance coverage $\mathbf{I}_q$.

 For the latter one, similarly, fix any admissible insurance coverage $\mathbf{I}\in\mathscr{F}$.
 For any two admissible $\mathbf{M}_p,\mathbf{M}_q\in\mathcal{M}$ such that $M_p + \pi(\mathbf{M}_p, \mathbf{I})\leq \beta$ and $M_q + \pi(\mathbf{M}_q, \mathbf{I})\leq \beta$, the exploring cybersecurity investment $\mathbf{M}_p$ is better off than the existing cybersecurity investment $\mathbf{M}_q$ if